jonathanmarvens/drydrop-jonathanmarvens.com/content/posts/en/2012/09/17/a-new-password-system.md

 6. Construct a pattern for resetted passwords.
 	- I could give an example, but I'm going to leave that to you to figure out. [:)]

-I've now been able to construct my own similar system and have been using that since without **any** issues.
+I've now been able to construct my own, similar, system and have been using that since without **any** issues.

 So I encourage you, stop registering passwords as `iluvmymomma1` and consider using a system like this for you privacy, safety, and security.